Matho/smart_ruby_plug/README.md

 ### 3.5 Start the app on reboot
 Currently, the app is not started on reboot.
 To do, follow this commands:
+(note: more info about service restarting can be found at [https://ma.ttias.be/auto-restart-crashed-service-systemd/](https://ma.ttias.be/auto-restart-crashed-service-systemd/))

 Create new file:
 ```